xiaoniuniu89/giglep4/README.md

  ## <p id="landing">Sign-up / Login</p>

- The sign-up, login and password reset all use built-in features of the django webframework to handle authentication and form validation.
+ The sign-up, login, and password reset all use built-in features of the Django web framework to handle authentication and form validation.

  The styles of the forms are all custom styles.